-To test the speaker:
+To test the system interface:

-• From the Service menu, select Speaker Test [74]; a short sequence of chimes are sounded from the speaker.
+From the Service menu, select Interface Test [705]; a short sequence of chimes are sounded from the speaker, all LEDs flash and the LCD is tested on all connected LCD keypads.

 Walk Test

 Walk Test mode enables you to test all the sensors registered to your system without triggering an alarm.